GFW Technical Review 06 – HTTPS Censorship

 CDN frontend servers typically host a wide range of websites, particularly popular ones.
 Crucially, they use the HTTP Host header to determine which website a request is intended for.
 This means that if the TLS SNI and HTTP Host header specify different domains, the CDN will happily accept the TLS connection as long as it hosts the domain in the SNI, but then route the traffic according to the Host header.

-With domain fronting, GFW loses the ability to block by SNI alone.
-Its only options are to block the CDN server by IP entirely – causing massive collateral damage – or to let the traffic through.
-In 2018, Russian authorities attempted to block Telegram, which used domain fronting, by banning 1.8 million IP addresses belonging to major cloud providers.
-This knocked countless legitimate websites offline.
+With domain fronting, the GFW loses the ability to block by SNI alone.
+Its only options are to block the CDN server by IP entirely (causing massive collateral damage) or to let the traffic through.
+In 2018, Russian authorities tried to block Telegram, which used domain fronting, by banning 1.8 million IP addresses belonging to major cloud providers.
+Countless legitimate websites were knocked offline.
 Eventually, the Russian authorities were forced to reverse course and lift the bans.

 A variation of domain fronting is domain hiding, where the TLS ClientHello simply omits the SNI extension entirely.
-In this case, GFW has no domain name to match against.
-SNI-less connections constitute a significant portion of Internet traffic, so blocking them indiscriminately would also incur substantial collateral damage.
+In that case, the GFW has no domain name to match against.
+SNI-less connections make up a significant portion of Internet traffic, so blocking them indiscriminately would also incur substantial collateral damage.

 The Decline of Domain Fronting